 4. ExpressVPN – Located in British Virgin Islands

-ExpressVPN is also based in British Virgin Islands and has been protecting user privacy with an excellent logging policy for customers all over the world.
+ExpressVPN is also based in British Virgin Islands, an excellent location for an offshore VPN.
+It has been protecting user privacy with an excellent logging policy for customers all over the world.
 The VPN guarantees safety on the web with an optimally sensitive killswitch and military-grade AES-256 encryption.

 Furthermore, the provider has over 3,000 servers in 94 countries.
 Utilizing these servers, you can access geo-restricted streaming services, blocked torrenting websites, and censorship issues if they apply in your country.
 The only drawback is that ExpresssVPN is slightly expensive, costing $8.32/mo